sdc-china/IDA-doc/_posts/2018-01-15-administration-custom-recorder.md

 order: 8
 ---
 ### Overview
   To support the various modern UI frameworks, we can extend the IDA recorder script.
-The page can be accessed by the menu **Administration -> Custom Recorder**.
+The page can be accessed by the menu **Administration -> Custom Recorder**.Usually we use this feature to provide a hot fix to customer if record feature need to be enchanced.

 ![][administrator_default_script]